On Partitions of Two-Dimensional Discrete Boxes: Proof of Theorem

 where the last inequality holds because $k > \ell$. \end{proof}

-\begin{proposition} There is no singleton that is the only thin sub-box in the row and column that contain it. \end{proposition}
+\begin{proposition} There is no singleton that is the only thin sub-box in both row and column that contain it. \end{proposition}

-\begin{proof} Suppose for contradiction that $\cal R$ has a singleton $\{(i,j)\}$ that is the only thin sub-box in row $i$ and column $j$.
-If we remove row $i$ and column $j$ (that is, replace $A$ with $A \setminus \{i\}$ and replace $B$ with $B \setminus \{j\}$), then we decrease the number of sub-boxes while maintaining the $(k,\ell)$-piercing property.
-This contradicts the minimality of $\cal R$. \end{proof}
+\begin{proof} Suppose for contradiction that $\cal R$ has a singleton $\{(i,j)\}$ that is the only thin sub-box in Row $i$ and Column $j$.
+If we remove Row $i$ and Column $j$, that is, replace $A$ with $A \setminus \{i\}$, replace $B$ with $B \setminus \{j\}$ and change the sub-boxes in $\cal R$ accordingly, then we decrease the number of sub-boxes by exactly one since $\{(i,j)\}$ is the only thin sub-box in the Row $i$ and Column $j$.
+However, this implies that the new partition still has the $(k,\ell)$-piercing property which contradicts the minimality of $\cal R$. \end{proof}

-In summary, we may assume that $\cal R$ has the following properties: (1)~Every row (resp., column) contains a thin sub-box; (2)~if a row (resp., column) contains several thin sub-boxes, then all of them but one are singletons and every column (resp., row) contains exactly one thin sub-box; and (3)~there is no singleton which is the only thin sub-box both in its row and in its column.
+In summary, we may assume that $\cal R$ has the following properties: (1)~Every row (resp., column) contains a thin sub-box; (2)~if a row (resp., column) contains several thin sub-boxes then: all of them but one are singletons and every column (resp., row) contains exactly one thin sub-box; and (3)~there is no singleton which is the only thin sub-box both in its row and in its column.

 Next we associate every row and every column with a unique thin sub-box that is contained in that row or column as follows.
 If a row or a column contains a non-singleton thin sub-box, then we assign this sub-box to that row or column.
-If a row $i$ contains a singleton $\{(i,j)\}$ and no other thin sub-box, then by the properties above column $j$ must contain a non-singleton thin sub-box which is associated to it.
-Therefore, we can assign the singleton $\{(i,j)\}$ to row $i$.
-Similarly, if a column $j$ contains only one thin sub-box which is a singleton, then we can assign this singleton to column $j$.
-We conclude that the number of thin sub-boxes is at least $m+n$, and hence, $|{\cal R}| \geq m+n$.
+If Row $i$ contains a singleton $\{(i,j)\}$ and no other thin sub-box, then by the properties above, Column $j$ must contain a non-singleton thin sub-box which is associated to it.
+Therefore, we can assign the singleton $\{(i,j)\}$ to Row $i$.
+Similarly, if Column $j$ contains only one thin sub-box which is a singleton, then we can assign this singleton to Column $j$.
+See Figure~\ref{fig:x_i} for an example.